Åfjord Municipality: History

 Harbakkhula (cave), with evidence of Stone Age settlement.

 There are archeological findings on many sites across the municipality.
 At Dragseid. archaeologists have located grave mounds.
 It is said that the wooden boats were dragged over the thin Dragseid peninsula to shorten the journey and to avoid risking them in bad weather.
 Up to the Middle Ages the Fosen peninsula was included as a part of the district of Nordmøre, immediately to the south.

 Prior to 1950, there were no roads leading into and out of the municipality.
 In 1950, the road to the neighboring Bjugn Municipality to the south was finally finished.
 In 1955, the road to Stoksund Municipality in the northern part of the municipality was finished.

 Åfjord boat

 An old type of wooden boat, the Åfjord boat, comes from this area.
 The boat is a direct descendant form the old Norse Viking boats.
 It is still being produced, although in very small numbers.
 The boat is rounded at both ends.
 It is known to be a good coastal sailer.
 Different sizes exist.
 From the small "faering" to the largest of them all, the "fembøring".

 Government

 Åfjord Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.

+Åfjord joined the inter-municipal waste management agency Fosen Renovasjon when it was founded in 1997.
+Roan had instead chosen to join Midtre Namdal Avfallsselskap in 1995.
+With the municipal merger, the council decided to go on with Fosen, which became the new waste management agency for the whole municipality.